Algae and other microscopic organisms can grow in pools due to several factors, including poorly maintained pool water.

 Chitin

-Chitin is a natural substance that pool owner use to fight off algae for years.
+Chitin is a natural substance that pool owners use to fight off algae for years.
 It works by binding to the cell wall of the algae and prevents it from reproducing, which in turn will kill it.
 Chitin is often found in spas and water parks because of this ability.

 Phosphate Remover